-You will find the information you need to make correct drying decisions in this section.
+You will find information you need to make correct cycle, time, and temperature decisions in this section.

-- Pages 7 and 8: Use these pages to find additional information about drying cycles that may be on your model. - Pages 9 to 11: Find the page that has a control panel similar to yours.
-Use this page to guide you when making drying selections.
+- Pages 7 to 11: Use these pages to find additional information about drying cycles that may be on your model. - Pages 12 to 16: Find the page that has a control panel similar to yours.
+Use the information on this page to guide you when making drying selections.